 Breathing New Life into Tianjin’s Historic Buildings

-Recently, at the century-old Anglican Art Center—once a church—a violin and bayan accordion concert drew a full house under its striking Gothic dome.
+Recently, at the century-old Anglican Art Centre—once a church—a violin and bayan accordion concert drew a full house under its striking Gothic dome.
 The venue now hosts chamber music, solo recitals, and vocal performances—nearly 100 events to date.

 This is part of Tianjin’s broader effort to preserve and repurpose its historical architecture.
 In the Five Great Avenues area, a landmark district featuring Western-style villas, 418 buildings are listed as protected, a number that accounts for nearly half of such structures in the entire city.
-Today, many now house cafés, guesthouses, galleries, theaters, and creative markets.
+Today, many now house cafés, guesthouses, galleries, theatres, and creative markets.

 Zhangyuan in Tianjin